imustafin/imustafin.github.io/en/_posts/2021-07-12-optimizing-heroku-postgres-for-free-tier.md

 ) STORED;
 ```

-Notably, this example shows how to add deeply nested values to the index
+This example shows how to add deeply nested values to the index
 by using JSON paths.

 And the `pg_search` config stays the same: